 Steps of knitting a top-down garment:

-Before you start, be sure to knit a gauge swatch!
+As always, before you start a project, be sure to knit a gauge swatch!
 It’s a good idea to knit this in the round, as many knitters find their tension to be different when working flat.
 To do this, just cast on a bit over double the number of stitches as you would for a tension square, join to work in the round, then pin it flat and count the stitches as you usually would.

 Casting on and knitting the yoke